mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

    * Create a script called `light.sh` in the Moria directory
    * Make it output the exact text: "Let there be light!"
    * Make your script executable
-   * Search the tunnels for hidden notes (hint: look in the north tunnel for a hidden file)
+   * Search the tunnels for hidden notes (hint: look for a hidden file)

 3. **Escape from Moria**
    * Find the darkest chamber mentioned in the hidden note